asiaqa/GO-cloudflare-ddns/README.md

 crontab -e
 ```
 ```
-@reboot sleep 60 && /path/to/output/go-cf-ddns -k "YOUR_API_KEY" -d "DDNS_RECORD_NAME"
+@reboot sleep 60 && /path/to/output/go-cf-ddns -k "YOUR_API_KEY" -d "DDNS_RECORD_NAME -m 120"
-21 8.20 * * * /path/to/output/go-cf-ddns -k "YOUR_API_KEY" -d "DDNS_RECORD_NAME"
 ```
-Example of how to use crontab -e to run the script after reboot and 0821, 2021 everyday
+Example of how to use crontab -e to run the script after reboot

 ## REMARK